DTUWindEnergy/WindEnergyToolbox/README.md

 was released.
 Some even dare to say it
 [is like eating your vegetables](http://nothingbutsnark.svbtle.com/porting-to-python-3-is-like-eating-your-vegetables).

-You can automatically convert you code from Python 2 to 3 using the [2to3](https://docs.python.org/2/library/2to3.html) utility which is included in Python 2.7 by default.
+You can automatically convert your code from Python 2 to 3 using the [2to3](https://docs.python.org/2/library/2to3.html) utility which is included in Python 2.7 by default.
 You can also write code that is compatible with both 2 and 3 at the same time (you can find additional resources in